sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 [an example CSV file]({{root_url}}/assets/example.csv) for you to look at.
 The first row of the file is the header row.

 {% info %}
-Important: You must include ```email``` as one of your CSV headers because that is how we identify individual contacts.
+You must include ```email``` as one of your CSV headers because that is how we identify individual contacts.
 If you do not include the email column, we will not add any information to your contact database or list.
 Also, it should be noted that any rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.
 {% endinfo %}

 {% anchor h3 %}